Texas officially has 17 documented species of owls.

 Short-eared Owls are tricky to find because of their relatively low numbers in Texas, and because they tend to stay away from any urbans area.
 They love swaths of open and undeveloped areas without too many trees.

-Areas to try for Short-eared Owl during winter include:
+Areas to try for Short-eared Owl in Texas:

 - Attwater Prairie Chicken National Wildlife Refuge – west of Houston